GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Introduction

-Can the algorithm's other tuning parameters be similarly self-tuned?
-Motivated by the benefits of NUTS, this paper addresses this question by presenting a new framework for adaptively sampling HMC tuning parameters such as path length, step length, pre-conditioner, etc.\footnote{The approach presented here could also be applied to Metropolis samplers other than HMC.} This framework is termed Gibbs self-tuning HMC or GIST for short.
-In the context of adaptively sampling path lengths, we demonstrate that GIST includes as special cases almost all locally adaptive HMC samplers in current use including randomized HMC \cite{BoSa2017,BoEb2022}, NUTS \cite{HoGe2014,betancourt2017conceptual}, and the Apogee-to-Apogee Path Sampler \cite{SherlockUrbasLudkin2023Apogee}.
-Owing to its simplicity and generality, GIST can be naturally extended to adapting the algorithm's remaining tuning parameters including step size and mass matrix.
+The powerful benefits of path-length tuning provided by NUTS inevitably raise the question: This paper answers this question by introducing Gibbs self-tuning (GIST) for HMC: a general framework for adaptively sampling HMC tuning parameters such as path length, step size, pre-conditioner, etc.\footnote{As discussed in Section~\ref{sec:av}, the approach presented here could also be applied to Metropolis samplers beyond HMC.} The resulting class of samplers, called GIST samplers, generalizes and unifies many existing locally adaptive HMC methods, including NUTS.

+The core idea behind GIST is to expand the state space by treating tuning parameters as auxiliary variables.
+In this enlarged space, a joint distribution is defined by specifying a conditional distribution of the tuning parameters given the current position and momentum.
+The GIST sampler alternates between Gibbs updates of momentum and tuning parameters, and a Metropolis step based on a measure-preserving involution.

+A recent application of this framework introduces step-size adaptivity into NUTS, addressing a long-standing open problem: how to adapt the integrator step size without violating reversibility \cite{BouRabeeCarpenterKleppeMarsden2024,BouRabeeCarpenterKleppeLiu2025}.
+The first solution, proposed in \cite{BouRabeeCarpenterKleppeMarsden2024}, achieves this through orbit-level adaptivity, selecting a step size once per orbit based on the energy error along the entire orbit.
+A follow-up work \cite{BouRabeeCarpenterKleppeLiu2025} advances this further by introducing within-orbit adaptivity, allowing the step size to vary dynamically along the trajectory in response to local energy errors.

+The GIST framework draws inspiration from and contributes to two major threads of research in MCMC: the theory of auxiliary variable methods and the theory of Metropolization via involutions.
+The idea of augmenting the state space with auxiliary variables has a long and fruitful history in MCMC.
+Pioneering works by Edwards and Sokal \cite{edwards1988generalization}, and Besag and Green \cite{besag1993spatial}, laid the foundation for cluster-based and data-augmentation samplers.
+Subsequent developments have leveraged this framework to improve mixing and enable global moves across a variety of settings, as surveyed by Higdon \cite{higdon1998auxiliary}, advanced through geometric approaches by Diaconis and Andersen \cite{Diaconis2007HitandRun}, and recently analyzed through operator-theoretic comparisons by Rudolf and Ullrich \cite{RudolfUllrich2018}.
+Auxiliary variables now underpin key MCMC algorithms, including HMC itself \cite{DuKePeRo1987,Ne2011}, slice sampling \cite{Neal2003Slice,rudolf2018comparison}, the proximal sampler \cite{pmlr-v134-lee21a,pmlr-v178-chen22c}, and non-reversible generalizations of HMC \cite{neal2020non}.

+GIST also builds on a recent conceptually elegant framework for constructing Metropolis-adjusted kernels using deterministic involutions.
+A foundational contribution in this direction is the work of Andrieu, Lee, and Livingstone \cite{AndrieuLeeLivingstone}.
+Let $(\mathbb{A},\mathcal{A},\hat{\mu})$ be a probability space equipped with an involution $G : \mathbb{A} \to \mathbb{A}$.
+For any acceptance function $a : [0, \infty) \to [0,1]$ satisfying the symmetry condition $a(r) = r a(1/r)$ for all $r>0$, they prove that the kernel